Soviet actress Natalia Belokhvostikova

 Then film by S. Urusevsky “Sing a song, the poet …”, where Belokhvostikova plays Anna Snegina.
 It was more of a symbol than a character – an image of romantic love of the poet.

-New stage in the actor biography of Belokhvostikova was the role of the young Nadezhda Krupskaya in the movie “Nadezhda” by director M. Donskoy.
+New stage in her actor biography was the role of the young Nadezhda Krupskaya in the movie “Nadezhda” by director M. Donskoy.
 And here was the most serious test of skill for professional maturity.
 Other times, the greatness of vocation, humility of charming appearance and again a recognizable perfectionism, heightened sense of justice, purity of heart … The screen shows us a mature nature, solid and infinitely attractive.

 When Gerasimov decided to film the television novel “Red and Black”, in the candidate for the role of Matilda, no one doubted.
 Subsequent events proved that Sergei Gerasimov was not mistaken in his pupil.

-In the halls of the Gorky studio was still being filmed the last episode of “Red and Black”, but Natalia Belokhvostikova has already started working on a new image.
+In the halls of the Gorky studio was still being filmed the last episode of “Red and Black”, but Natalia has already started working on a new image.
 In the film by directors Alov and Naumov “The Legend of Till Eulenspiegel” Natalia had to play Nele.
 If Till – the spirit of Flanders, then Nele – its heart.
 To some extent this is also an image – a symbol, a symbol of such scale to play is doubly difficult.

 Plastic of the actress in the film is very eloquent, and her eyes sometimes say more than words.
 In them – the suffering and pain, love and wisdom of eternity.
 The actress joined in her character seemingly unconnected: the lyricism and the strength of feeling of the earthly woman of XVI century Flemish and epic grandeur of the legendary woman of the people, eternally young bride of immortal Till.
 Not by chance the film had a rapturous reception of fellow countrymen of Nele and Thiel – Belgians.